Conventional Loan vs. FHA: Key Differences

 The reason behind more strict lending terms for conventional loans is that the government doesn’t insure these mortgages, so the private lender assumes the risk of the borrower defaulting on the loan.

-One of the benefits of an FHA loan vs. conventional ones is that you may obtain it with a credit score as low as 500 - but you’ll have to make a larger down payment.
+One of the benefits of an FHA loan is that you may obtain it with a credit score as low as 500 - but you’ll have to make a larger down payment.
 Namely, if your credit score is somewhere between 500 and 579, you may qualify for a loan with a 10% down payment

 Mortgage Requirements

-A vital factor to consider in the FHA vs. conventional loan debate are the mortgage requirements you’ll have to meet to qualify for each.
 You’re required to pay for private mortgage insurance on a conventional loan only if you make less than a 20% down payment.

 FHA loans have their own version of PMI called mortgage insurance premium.
 MIP is mandatory regardless of the down payment size.

 On top of that, mortgage insurance premiums need to be paid upfront and annually.
-The upfront MIP in 2024 equals 1.75% of the loan amount, and you’ll have to pay it as your closing costs.
+The upfront MIP in 2025 equals 1.75% of the loan amount, and you’ll have to pay it as your closing costs.

 The annual MIP, despite its name, is paid monthly and is a percentage (ranging from 0.45% to 1.05%) of the loan amount based on your down payment and mortgage payment term.